microsoft/vscode-docs/blogs/2018/03/23/text-buffer-reimplementation.md

 We now have to decide what metadata we should use as the key to compare tree nodes.
 As said, using the node's offset in the document or the absolute line number will bring the time complexity of editing operations to O(N).
 If we want a time complexity of O(log n), we need something that's only related to a tree node's subtree.
 Thus, when a user edits text, we recompute the metadata for the modified nodes, and then bubble the metadata change along the parent nodes all the way to the root.

 If a `Node` has only four properties (`bufferIndex`, `start`, `length`, `lineStarts`), it takes seconds to find the result.
 To get faster, we can also store the text length and the line break count of a node's left subtree.
-Then searching by offset or line number from the root of the tree can be efficient.
+This way searching by offset or line number from the root of the tree can be efficient.
 Storing metadata of the right subtree is the same but we don't need to cache both.

 The classes now look like this: